tbogdala/filefreezer/README.md

 * work on readability of error messages wrt bubbling up error objects
 * Server could return capabilities in json response to login that could have things like MaxChunkSize for the client to use.

-* Currently the client needs to know the chunk size to use so that it can calculate compatible hashes, so this must end up getting sent by the server as the authoritative source.

 * When removing a user, any files and chunks owned by the user should also be removed.